-Description of the DSC 2920
+Description of the DSC 2910

-A complete DSC 2920 system includes the instrument; a DSC, Dual Sample DSC, or Pressure DSC cell; and a controller.
-Both the temperatures and the heat exchanges associated with transitions in materials can be easily and rapidly measured by the system.
+A complete DSC 2910 system includes the instrument; a standard DSC cell or Pressure DSC cell; and a controller.
+Both the temperatures and the heat flow associated with transitions in materials can be easily and rapidly measured by the system.
 The measurements provide quantitative and qualitative data relative to physical or chemical changes of a material involving endothermic (heat absorption) or exothermic (heat evolution) processes.

-The optional 1600°C DTA cell can also be used with the DSC 2920.
-DTA measurements establish the temperature at which heat-related transitions occur but do not provide the same accurate quantitative heat flow measurements as DSC.
+The optional 1600°C DTA cell can also be used with the DSC 2910.
+DTA measurements establish the temperature at which heat-related transitions occur, but do not provide the same accurate quantitative heat flow measurements as DSC.

-The electrical connection formed between the cell and the DSC 2920 provides power to the cell, allows the instrument to recognize the cell type, and allows transmission of thermocouple signals from the cell to the instrument.
-If a cell is not properly secured to the instrument, a spring-loaded interlock switch disconnects power.
+The electrical connection formed between the cell and the DSC 2910 provides power to the heating element and allows transmission of thermocouple signals from the cell to the instrument.
+If a cell is not properly secured to the instrument, a spring-loaded interlock switch disconnects power (DSC and PDSC only).